 First of all you should make a game, that’ll be fun to make.
 Obviously not everything in game development is awesome all the time, but don’t go out of your way to make a game heavily dependent on something you don’t like doing.
 Sounds obvious?
 Well I’m a terrible level designer and don’t particularly enjoy doing it, yet I made a game, which derives almost all its value from the level design.
 Definitely didn’t help.

 Making a deal with yourself to work often and a certain amount is great, because it means you don’t accidentally abandon your projects, but everyday may be too much.
 Even though I was only work a minimum of 1 hour pr day, it still stressed me out, because every second I wasn’t working on the game I felt like I was wasting time.
 This meant that even when I had fulfilled my daily goal and should’ve been relaxing, I was stressing out about work in the back of my head.
 Not being able to take an actual break from work is obviously stressful.

 Instead you should try to schedule your hours and force yourself to take your scheduled breaks.
 When its “illegal” to work during your break, you wont feel ashamed for not working.
 At least that’s the idea.
 If you’re not good with sticking to certain hours like me, then declaring 1 whole day a week as your off-day will still go a long way.
-For example, never work on Sundays no matter what.
+For example; never work on Sundays no matter what.

 Also obviously you should plan your projects before starting.
 Think about how everything will interact with each other, then try to avoid as many potential bugs as you can from the start!